jericho3110/jericho3110/README.md

-# Hey there, I'm South - aka [South_Valley.exe#4534 from Discord]!👋
+# Hey there, I'm South!👋

 <p align="center">
   <a align="center" href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?&font=IBM+Plex+Sans&color=F72EE2&size=25&lines=Welcome+to+my+GitHub+Profile!;I'm+a+Python+Developer...;I'm+a+MERN+user...;And+I'm+an+Anime+enjoyer!;" /></a>
 </p>

-## I'm also an Anime Lover, Gamer, Sports Player, Sketcher, and a Pianist!
+## I'm also an Athlete, and I train many martial arts and also train at the gym

 - Currently, most of my Repositories are set to private.
-But might upload stuff to public in the near future!
+But might upload stuff to the public shortly!
-- 🌱 I’m currently mastering the MERN tech-stack
+- 🌱 I’m currently mastering Artificial Intelligence
-- ⚡ Fun fact: I love to sketch Anime Characters and play football
+- ⚡ Fun fact: I am very interested in Business
-- 🥅 2023 Goals: Read more books that pertains to life
+- 🥅 2024 Goals: Reach Master Attainment in Artificial Intelligence and Human Psychology

 ### A little more about me:
 ```py